What is grammar? Is this grammar?

 Is it okay to use and at the start of a sentence?
 And what’s going on with your boss’s new hairstyle?
 Or should that be ... your boss’ new hairstyle?
 How shouldn’t you use a pair of commas?
 And why should you care about dangling modifiers?

 Most writers, editors and emailers only intuitively know ‘the rules’, and many feel they missed out on the basics in the first place.
-This one-day course is a chance to fill the gaps.
+This intensive short course is a chance to fill the gaps.
 Learn how to see a sentence’s underlying structure, place your commas with confidence, adjudicate apostrophe arguments and separate the rules from the myths.

 Who is it for?